In seminary a fellow student told me about the worst sermon he’d ever heard. It was based on this verse:

 I’d rather not delve into the Enoch myths because they’re silly.
 But they exist, so I’ll summarize.
 Don’t want you getting blindsided when you stumble across them.

 In the myth, instead of tutoring the humans, the watchers bred with them and produced Nefilim.
 Kinda like a pedophile youth pastor.
 And Enoch was the one righteous human who told God on them—as if God isn’t already omniscient.
 So in gratitude, God took Enoch to heaven, showed him the ten heavens and all the cool stuff therein, and showed him the future and the End Times.
-More than that: God made him the ruler over the angels—a superangel, titled Metatrón, who got his own throne and a crown and was called “the lesser YHWH.”
+More than that: God made him the ruler over the angels—a superangel, titled Metatr贸n, who got his own throne and a crown and was called “the lesser Y

 If this sounds bothersome to you, you’re not the only one.
 It’s why the Enoch myths are considered myth, not scripture.
 But they’re still part of Pharisee and Jewish mystical tradition.
 They were found among the Dead Sea Scrolls.
 Pharisees in Jesus’s day knew them.
 And if they didn’t consider them scripture, they were at least part of the popular culture—so when we read about Enoch in Hebrews and Jude, you can see why these guys seemed to know more about Enoch than Genesis revealed.
 Jude even refers to both the Assumption of Moses and 1 Enoch.

 Bothered Christians wanna find an explanation, any explanation, which’d mean Hebrews and Jude aren’t at all referring to Enoch myths. ’Cause in the way they understand bible, if the bible quotes a myth, it means the myth must be true.
-Which is silly, but that’s honestly what they believe.
-So if Jesus quoted the Iliad (not that he did) it means the Iliad was real… and the Greek gods really did fight in the Battle of Troy, and Achilles and Aeneas and Helen really were biological children of gods.
-There’s no room for fiction in the way they interpret bible.
+Which is silly,

 But there is in mine, and I hope there is in yours.
 No, quoting 1 Enoch doesn’t make it true.
 You gotta think of the Enoch myth as the popular fiction of its day.
 It’s like when preachers quote their favorite movies in their sermons: It’s something most people are familiar with, it gets people’s attention, and it helps the preacher make a point.
 It doesn’t have to be true.
-Just like Jesus’s parables didn’t have to literally take place in order for him to teach us about his kingdom.
+Just like Jesus’s parables didn’t have to literally take place in order for him to teach us about